signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 [^writ]: The top movie for writers should be "North by Northwest" and the bottom movie should be "Toy Story".

 * Calculate the mean of `writer_ratings`.
-What is the interpretation of this value?
+What is the interpretation of this value (both its magnitude and its sign)?

 We can, of course, repeat the above process for other careers.